ignatiusreza/elasticsearch-model-transactional_callbacks/README.md

 ```

 ## Contributing
-Any and all kind of help are welcomed!
+Any and all kinds of help are welcome!
 Especially interested in:

-- sample use cases which are not yet supported,
+- sample use cases which are not yet supported
 - compatibility with elasticsearch 6.0

-feel free to file an issue/PR with sample mapping!
+Feel free to file an issue/PR with sample mapping!

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).